-Graph 4.2.2 shows it is evident the vast majority of fires occurred between 16:00hrs to 21:00hrs; this pattern leads us to believe the majority of these fires have been started by school age young people who outwith these times will either be in bed or at school.
+Graph 4.2.2 shows it is evident the vast majority of fires occurred between 16:00hrs to 22:00hrs; this pattern leads us to believe the majority of these fires have been started by school age young people who outwith these times will either be in bed or at school.

-The Firereach programme also addresses wilful fire setting and educates young people on the impact of available front line emergency resources attending secondary fires and not being available for life threatening emergencies.
+The Fireskills programme also addresses wilful fire setting and educates young people on the impact of available front line emergency resources attending secondary fires and not being available for life threatening emergencies.
+The Prevention and Protection team is currently looking at funding streams to run more Fireskills courses.